-Why the California Recall Election Matters Even if You Don’t Live in California
+Why the California Recall Election Matters Even if You Don’t Live in CA

 If you were to perform an internet search for “California Recall Election” most of your results would be articles from people freaking out that the Democratic Governor of California might get removed and replaced by a Republican.
 To comprehend how deep blue California could turn red, we first have to understand why the state is currently in the middle of an election that could potentially remove Governor Gavin Newsom from office.

 California is one of 19 states that allow voters to remove state officials before the end of their term.
 Since 1911, according to California state law, a recall election will be held if a petition is signed by a number of people equal to or greater than 12 percent of the votes cast for the office in the most recent election.
 The magic number in Gavin Newsom’s case was 1,495,709.

 So, in 92% of Congressional districts, on average 27,001 people versus 132,501 could decide who gets the opportunity to go to Washington, DC